 5. Legal Practice = Bending The Law

-Now that we’ve plugged into reality of legal practice in the global Legal Matrix, we can see that legal practice is nothing more than skilled manipulation of the law and legal processes.
+Now that we’ve plugged into the reality of legal practice in the global Legal Matrix, we can see that legal practice is nothing more than skilled manipulation of the law and legal processes.

 In a very real sense, day-to-day law practice is nothing more than a lawyer folding and bending “the law” to advance a particular client’s objectives.